rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/plugin-routes-6.md

 ```

 Now every time the user enters the "product" route, the function `logSomeStuff` will run.
 If you want to see a list
-of routes currently loaded on the client you type `ReactionRouter._routes` in the browser console.
+of routes currently loaded on the client you type `DemandRouter._routes` in the browser console.

 Next [Workflow](plugin-workflow-7.md)